D3prave/KULTour/backend/BACKEND.md

 Our ultimate aim is to provide an API endpoint for the Frontend Team, enabling data-driven decisions for each individual user to be accessed through the web application.

 ## Use Case

-Here's how to handle the files:
+Here's a guide on how to handle the various files in our project:

+1. **app.py**:
-1. **app.py**: app.py is the API-access point for our backend code..
+   This file serves as the API access point for our backend code.
+It handles requests and directs them to the appropriate functions.

+2. **collab_filt_svd.py**:
-2. **collab_filt_svd.py**: In this file, we provide a class that performs collaborative filtering using singular value decomposition.
+   This file contains a class that performs collaborative filtering using Singular Value Decomposition (SVD).
+It is the core of our recommendation system.

-3. **data_loader.py**: This file is solely to provide access for the dataset.
-In this case, we use prepared_data.csv.

-4. **data_prep.py**: In this file, we are cleaning the data, removing empty columns/features, and merging similar inputs for event_name.
+3. **data_loader.py**:
+   The primary purpose of this file is to provide access to the dataset, specifically `prepared_data.csv`.
+While it was intended to be used in multiple files such as `collab_filt_svd.py` and `data_prep.py`, it ended up being primarily utilized in `data_visualization.py`.
+Although we could have managed without it, our focus was on addressing more critical tasks.

+4. **data_prep.py**:
+   This script is responsible for cleaning the data.
+It removes empty columns and features, and merges similar inputs for the `event_name` column to ensure consistency and accuracy in our dataset.

+5. **data_visualization.py**:
-5. **data_visualization.py**: The name says it all: This file is about visualizing the data.
-We plotted several graphs.
-However, the dataset is not that big and hence, a lot of plots are not suitable as there are just too few datapoints.
+   As the name suggests, this file is dedicated to visualizing the data.
+We plotted several graphs to gain insights.
+However, due to the small size of the dataset, many plots are limited in their usefulness.

+6. **original_data.csv**:
-6. **original_data.csv**: This is the csv file for the originally provided data.
+   This is the CSV file containing the originally provided data.
+It serves as the raw data source before any preprocessing.

+7. **prepared_data.csv**:
-7. **prepared_data.csv**: This is our ready data set that we used for our algorithm.
+   This is the cleaned and preprocessed dataset that we use for our algorithms.
+It is the final version of the data after all transformations.

+8. **requirements.txt**:
+   This file lists the dependencies required for the API.
+It ensures that all necessary libraries are installed for the project to run smoothly.

 ## Challenges